WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Dnd/Verinthara's Stuff/My Pcs/Constantine/Constantine.md

 # Characteristics
 Enter My Character: Sporting An Alligator Backpack And A Large, Light Coat, Stained Red With A Cape Like The Size Of Texas Or Just Rhode Island.
 Matching The Cape With Blood Red Lipstick And Eyes That Stare Daggers On The Best Of Days.
 Silvered Hair, Some Strands Are More Reminiscent Of Ash, Would Contract With Faer Dark Skin If It Weren't Covered In A Light Layer Of Some Dusty Substance (Probably Chalk—Witches Love Chalk) Oh Shoot Spoiler, This Bitch Is A Witch, A Spooky Scary One
-As Fae Stand Now, Fae're Holding An Ivory Coin....
+As Fae Stand Now, Faer Right Hand Is In Faer Coat Pocket And The Left Is Holding An Ivory Coin....

+Connie Is Not Depressed Fae're Just Like That
 Whenever Fae Cast A Spell Fae Count The Seconds (Timing Is The Hardest Part For Faer) Will Kill People But Not Because Fae Enjoy It, That's Dumb Calls All Their Undead Lazarus